China sentences Australian to death in fresh blow to relations

 Last year, the country sentenced two Canadians to death for drug-related crimes following the arrest of Huawei executive Meng Wanzhou and said it was “not worried in the slightest” by mounting international concern over the verdict.

-(Reporting by Swati Pandey; Additional reporting by Ryan Woo in Beijing; Editing by William Mallard)
+(Reporting by Swati Pandey; Additional reporting by Ryan Woo in Beijing; Editing by William Mallard and Mark Potter)